 You can upload one or two pictures of your yacht.

 The credentials you provided at registration time are only visible to yourself and site administration, so no one else will have a sense of who you are unless you include some information.

 Within the Activity tab of your profile is a field What’s new?
 Here you can enter a short statement of what you are up to.
 This will show against your profile, including in the Members list and is publicly visible.
 You might use it to let others know such things as “Cruising in the Balearic Islands” or “Laid up ashore for the winter.”
 Don’t for get to update it or delete it when it is no longer correct!

 For each field you will see the default visibility – whether it is visible publicly or to members only.
-You can change this visibility on an item by item basis if you wish – apart from the base information.
+You can change this visibility on an item by item basis if you wish, except that: